 RUW held a very successful Conference on Women and Society in April 2016 where more than 45 research papers were presented by participants from over 15 countries.
 Student poster presentations were a highlight of the event and served to stimulate a research culture among the region’s youth.
 I am very proud of the fact that 13 RUW faculty members and 11 students presented their research in the Conference.

 In 2018, RUW will partner with Gulf Education and GCL to host a conference with the theme of ‘Empowering Women through higher Education’, which aims to highlight the opportunities for, and challenges women face in higher education.
 The goal is to discover and share additional methods universities might deploy in order to generate outstanding overall improvement for women in higher education.

-Possible attendees include: academics from local, regional and international universities and educational institutions, research institutes and foundations, representatives from the Ministry of Education, the Children and Mothers Welfare Society, government organizations, NGOs, researchers, consultants, professionals and graduate students.
+The conference is designed for academics from local, regional and international universities and educational institutions, research institutes and foundations, representatives from the Ministries of Education, government organisations, NGOs, researchers, consultants, professionals and graduate students.

-The call for papers is addressed to the scholars, researchers, professionals and practitioners interested in issues related to women in art and design and share their findings in the following sub-themes that include, but are not limited to:
+The call for papers is addressed to the scholars, researchers, professionals and practitioners interested in issues related to women in art and design education to share their findings in the following sub-themes which include, but are not limited to: